MikeyBeez/Otto3/README.md

 # Otto3
 This is a very simple voice assistant that uses SpeechRecognizer.
-Use pip to install SpeechRecognizer.
+Use pip to install SpeechRecognition.

-I had trouble with using SpeechRecognizer initially in Pycharm with Anaconda.
+I had trouble with using SpeechRecognition initially in Pycharm with Anaconda.
 It seems that one is better off using Pycharms bundled virtual env in general.
 After I removed Anaconda from my system, it just worked.